rust-lang/wg-async/rfc-drafts/stream.md

 # Motivation
 [motivation]: #motivation

-* Why include stream trait in the std library at all?
-    * Streams are a core async abstraction
-        * we want to enable portable libraries that produce/consume streams without being tied to particular executors
+Streams are a core async abstraction.
+We want to enable portable libraries that produce/consume streams without being tied to a particular executor.

+People can do this currently using the [futures](https://crates.io/crates/futures) crate, but stability guarantees are clearer when traits are added to the standard library than when they exist in a separate crate.
+For example, if [Tokio](https://tokio.rs/) wishes to declare a [5 year stability period](http://smallcultfollowing.com/babysteps/blog/2020/02/11/async-interview-6-eliza-weisman/#communicating-stability), having the stream trait in std means there are no concerns about trait changing during that time ([citation](http://smallcultfollowing.com/babysteps/blog/2019/12/23/async-interview-3-carl-lerche/#what-should-we-do-next-stabilize-stream)).

-        * examples of crates that are consuming streams?
+## Examples of crates that are consuming streams

+### async-h1

 * [async-h1](https://docs.rs/async-h1)'s server implementation takes `TcpStream` instances produced by a `TcpListener` in a loop.

-        * examples of crates that are producing streams?
+### async-sse

 * [async-sse](https://docs.rs/async-sse/) parses incoming buffers into a stream of messages.

-        * people can do this today using futures crate, but the stability guarantees are less clear
-            * e.g., if tokio wishes to declare a [5 year stability period](http://smallcultfollowing.com/babysteps/blog/2020/02/11/async-interview-6-eliza-weisman/#communicating-stability), having something in std means there are no concerns about trait changing during that time ([citation](http://smallcultfollowing.com/babysteps/blog/2019/12/23/async-interview-3-carl-lerche/#what-should-we-do-next-stabilize-stream))
+## Why a shared trait?

-    * We eventually want dedicated syntax for working with streams, which will require a shared trait
+We eventually want dedicated syntax for working with streams, which will require a shared trait.
+This includes a trait for producing streams and a trait for consuming streams.

-        * Producing streams
-        * Consuming streams
-* Why is the stream trait defined how it is?
+## Why is the stream trait defined how it is?
 * It is the "pollable iterator"
 * dyn compatibility

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation